Catherine Tyldesley

 Catherine Mary Ann Tyldesley (born 17 September 1983) is an English actress, known for her roles as Iris Moss in the BBC drama Lilies (2007), Eva Price on the ITV soap opera Coronation Street (2011–2018, 2025–present) and Karen Norris in the BBC sitcom Scarborough (2019).
-She also appeared as a contestant on the seventeenth series of Strictly Come Dancing in 2019.
+She also appeared as a contestant on the seventeenth series of Strictly Come Dancing in 2019 and has appeared as First Officer Kate Woods in The Good Ship Murder since 2023.

 Early life

 Catherine Mary Ann Tyldesley was born on 17 September 1983 in Walkden, Greater Manchester.
 She attended St. George's RC High School and Pendleton College before training at the Birmingham School of Acting (formerly the Birmingham School of Speech & Drama), graduating in 2005.

 Career

 Tyldesley's television credits include Coronation Street, Holby City, Two Pints of Lager and a Packet of Crisps, Sorted, Florence Nightingale Red Riding, Shameless and Trollied.
 She played the lead role of Iris Moss in the Liverpool-set BBC drama Lilies in 2007.
 She also appeared in the comedy television pilot Guantanamo Phil, part of the Channel 4 Comedy Showcase 2009.

 In 2010, Tyldesley played the role of Abi Peterson in Emmerdale for two months.
 Tyldesley sings in the range of mezzo-soprano.
 She has also modelled for the House of Fraser.